Increasing Performance with the Statement Cache

 0 (the default value), this feature is turned off.

-See the JDBC Data Source: Configuration: Connection Pool page in the WebLogic Server Administration Console or see JDBCConnectionPoolParamsBean in the MBean Reference for Oracle WebLogic Server for more details about this option.
+For more details about this option, see JDBC Data Source: Configuration: Connection Pool page in the Oracle WebLogic Server Administration Console Online Help or see JDBCConnectionPoolParamsBean in the MBean Reference for Oracle WebLogic Server.

 Avoiding Server Lockup with the Correct Number of Connections